 Despite being a geographical maze, it’s very manageable to travel the main islands of Indonesia.
 Budget airlines and public ferries make it easy to get around and move between islands like Sumatra, Java, Bali and Lombok.

-In cities and for intercity travels, buses are a popular type of transportation.
-It’s cheap, but keep in mind that traffic congestion in cities is written with capital letters in Indonesia.
-Taxis are an excellent alternative, especially motor-taxis.
+In cities and for intercity travel, buses are a popular type of transportation.
+It’s cheap, but keep in mind that traffic congestion in cities is written in capital letters in Indonesia.
+Taxis are an excellent alternative, especially motor taxis.
 These motorbikes can be found everywhere.
 They’re also fast during rush hours, a ride is incredibly cheap, and the backseats are quite comfortable when travelling short distances.

 Java also has an extensive train network that covers the island from the far west to the most eastern tip.
 Train tickets are affordable, and the seats are comfy, even in economy class.
 Sumatra has trains as well, although coverage of the island and frequency are far more limited.